ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Transparent Statement:

-: a Signed Statement that is augmented with a Receipt created via Registration in a Transparency Service.
+: a Registered Signed Statement that is augmented with a Receipt created via Registration in a Transparency Service.
 The receipt is stored in the unprotected header of COSE Envelope of the Signed Statement.
 A Transparent Statement remains a valid Signed Statement, and may be registered again in a different Transparency Service.